-The Technology & Transformation Committee was dissolved with effect from 23 March 2022.
-The TTA was established as a Committee of the Council on the same date.
-The TTA assists the Council by sharing insights, expert advice and assessments of developments in the delivery, communication and adoption of the Future at Lloyd's, the Joint Venture, and PPL and their interrelated governance structures, identifying issues for consideration, focus and review by the Council.
+The TTA assists the Council by sharing insights, expert advice and assessments of developments in the delivery, communication and adoption of the Blueprint Two programme, identifying issues and challenges for consideration, focus and review by the BCC and the Council,

-The TTA was chaired by the CEO of Lloyd's until 9 February 2023.
-Richard Dudley has chaired the TTA since that date.
-The TTA is comprised of senior market practitioners drawn from both the underwriting and broking communities to enable the sharing of market insights into developments in the delivery of the programme and Joint Venture.
+The TTA was chaired by the Chief Executive Officer of Lloyd's until 8 February 2023.
+Richard Dudley (an elected member of the Council) has chaired the TTA since 9 February 2023.
+The TTA comprises of senior market practitioners drawn from both the underwriting and broking communities to enable the sharing of market insights into development, and execution risk in the delivery of the programme and related Velonetic (formerly Joint Venture) activity.
 The Chief Operations Officer attends each TTA meeting.